What Does Depression Feel Like?

 As Scott West, M.D., wrote in a National Alliance on Mental Illness (NAMI) blog post, “treating depression is historically a slow process.
 Individuals often start their treatment journeys by using the trial-and-error process with medication, dealing with unwanted side effects as they wait to see if the medicine is working.”

 One tool that doctors may use to help inform their patients’ treatment plans is a pharmacogenomic test like the GeneSight test.
-The GeneSight test analyzes a patient’s genes to determine how the body is predicted to metabolize or respond to certain depression medications.
+The GeneSight test analyzes a patient’s genes to determine how the body is predicted to metabolize or respond to medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.

 Depression can impact people in many different ways.
 We’d love to hear how you would describe how your depression looks or feels.
 Feel free to send us a message on Facebook with your thoughts.
 You can also hear more stories from patients and clinicians who have used the GeneSight test at: https://genesight.com/patient-stories/